 The low permission acceptance rate is calculated based on the native browser prompt and not the custom widget from our 2-step opt-in.
 If your store visitors are not clicking ‘Allow’ on your custom widget, the native browser prompt will not show and it will not affect your acceptance rate.

 How can I make sure that my store’s web push prompt is not silenced by browsers?

 Opting-in with web push is easy.
 It just requires one click on the native browser prompt and no personal information.
 Yet, your subscribers still need to see value in why they should receive notifications from you.
 The benefit needs to be obvious.

 While your store’s brand recognition, landing page experience, or unique selling proposition might often attract some of your visitors to click that critical ‘Allow’ button, there are more effective ways to gain subscribers without the risk of being ’silenced’ by a user’s browser.

-This is where 2-step opt-ins come into play.
-PushOwl’s 2-step opt-in process introduces a custom widget prior to the native opt-in (which cannot be customised and is browser-controlled).
-When you enable the 2-step opt-in within your PushOwl widget settings, you can edit the text, color, and CTAs that your store visitors see when asked to opt-in for web push.
+This is where custom prompt come into play.
+PushOwl’s custom prompt process introduces a widget prior to the native opt-in (which cannot be customised and is browser-controlled).
+When you enable the custom prompt within your PushOwl widget settings, you can edit the text, color, and CTAs that your store visitors see when asked to opt-in for web push.